"bad to the bone"

 "Hate evil and love good, and let justice prevail." —Amos 5:15

-• Homosexual acts are consistently presented in the Bible as abhorrent to the Lord (see Lv 18:22; Rm 1:24-32).
-Yet if anyone speaks this truth in public, he or she is instantly vilified as “homophobic.”
-In truth, it is evil and intolerant to disregard and shout down God’s good standards.
+- Homosexual acts are consistently presented in the Bible as abhorrent to the Lord (see Lv 18:22; Rm 1:24-32).
+Yet if anyone speaks this truth in public, he or she is instantly vilified as evil and intolerant.
+In truth, it is evil to disregard and shout down God's good standards.

 These are but a few examples of how our society warps God's good and holy commands and twists them to appear restrictive, intolerant, and even evil.
 There can be only one future for "those who call evil good, and good evil," and that is eternal woe (Is 5:20).
 Repent!
 "Make no mistake about it, no one makes a fool of God!"
 (Gal 6:7) "Seek good and not evil, that you may live" (Am 5:14).

 Prayer: Jesus, give me Your mind (1 Cor 2:16) and standards.

 Promise: "Let justice surge like water, and goodness like an unfailing stream." —Am 5:24

 Praise: The First Martyrs of Rome went against the popular culture of their time, lost their lives as a result, and now live forever in paradise with their King.

 Reference: (This teaching was submitted by one of our editors.)